We may earn a commission when you buy through links in our articles. Learn more.

 As your character grows, you’ll also adopt a specific fighting style (archery, dueling, great weapon fighting, or two-weapon fighting), and join a Blood Hunter order that gives you special perks (but more on these later).

-You’ll also gain access to crimson rites, a form of hemocraft that infuses your weapon of choice – allowing it to deal fire, cold, lightning, necrotic, psychic, or thunder damage (the last three only being available from level 14).
+From second level you gain access to crimson rites, a form of hemocraft that infuses your weapon of choice – allowing it to deal fire, cold, lightning, necrotic, psychic, or thunder damage (the last three only being available from level 14).
 Crimson rites can be activated on the weapon you’re holding using a bonus action, but you have to roll your hemocraft die and take the result as necrotic damage as a trade-off.

 DnD Blood Hunter 5E - party fights red dragon (art by Wizards of the Coast)